2plus2isfive/enchant-order/README.md

-This is a fork of @iamcal's repository.
+This is a fork of iamcal's repository.
 I forked it so that I could put it in an iframe without using up his bandwidth

 # Minecraft Enchantment Ordering Tool